How Much Does a $2 Million Life Insurance Policy Cost? (2026 Rates)

 Health conditions impact your life insurance rates because they increase mortality risk.
 Insurers evaluate your medical history, current health status and family health background during underwriting to determine your risk class.

 Diabetes, high blood pressure, heart disease or a history of cancer place you in a higher risk category, even if you don't smoke.
-These conditions increase the likelihood of premature death, which means insurers face a greater risk of paying out the death benefit sooner than expected.
+These conditions raise the likelihood of premature death, giving insurers a greater risk of paying out the death benefit sooner than expected.

 Data filtered by: